StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

 For the PP and ADF tests, we were able to reject the null hypothesis, whereas for the KPSS we were not able to do this.
-However, since they have somewhat opposite hull hypotheses, the results show that the corresponding series is stationary.
+However, since they have somewhat opposite hull hypotheses, all three results point on the corresponding series being stationary.

 For trending series: